Richard-Gutierrez/project-1/README.md

 - [x] As a kid, when I click "Start Here" I see blank spaces for letters in the thing I want to spell.
 - [x] As a kid, when I click a letter, and the letter is in the word, it will show up in the correct blank space.
 - [ ] As a kid, when I spell the word, I will be congratulated by the game.
-- [ ] As a kid, when I spell a word right, I can click "Next" to load a new image and word.
+- [x] As a kid, when I spell a word right, I can click "Next" to load a new image and word.
+-

+i.
+Parents are buying Spelling Bee for their young kids.
+The game is going to be designed and designated for 2 months and up ha.
+Kids are going to be working with or against someone either.
+Online or with a competitor.

+ii.
+Technologies used were; HTML, CSS and JavaScript

+iii.
+Wireframes and stenciled boxes

+iv.I started with practical idea and evoloved to a very subtle web page.

+v.
+When done with the correct word; I will be congratulated by the game with stars fireworks ballons.